CheckboxSoftware/AdamExtensions/README.md

 # AdamExtensions
 Project containing several extensions to the ADAM framework to make the life as ADAM partner a little easier

-## How to deploy to a studio
+## How to deploy to Config studio (aka System)
 * download sources and build them
-* copy the built dll (CbxSw.AdamExtensions.dll) to the bin folder of a studio
+* copy the built dll (CbxSw.AdamExtensions.dll) to the bin folder of Config studio
 * open the studio's web.config and add the xml below in the /configuration/adam.web.studio section:
 ```xml
 <studioExtensions>